 Have you ever woken up ready to tackle the day only to be greeted by a sharp twinge in your lower back that refuses to go away?
 If so, you are not alone.
 This is a scenario familiar to millions.

 Back problems rank among the most common complaints patients bring to their doctors.
-In fact, a staggering 8% (about 16 million) of all American adults experience persistent or chronic back pain, according to a national health survey.
+A staggering 8% (about 16 million) of all American adults experience persistent or chronic back pain, according to a national health survey.

 Behind these statistics lies a world of complexity.
 Through pain management, providers can work with patients to determine the best plan to limit their pain and increase their quality of life.